Deanna Wong: PVL

 Wong played in the 2019 Premier Volleyball League Season 2 Open Conference with Ateneo de Manila University, in partnership with Motolite, and the team reached the finals but were defeated by the Creamline Cool Smashers.
 In 2021, Wong played in Season 4 Open Conference with Choco Mucho Flying Titans, the team owned by Republic Biscuit Corporation.

 Choco Mucho (AVC)

 Wong was also part of the Philippine women's national team which competed as the club side, Team Choco Mucho at the 2021 Asian Women's Club Volleyball Championship.

-National Team
+National team

-Wong is also part of Philippines women's national volleyball team and she was supposed to play in SEA Games 2021 in Quang Ninh,Vietnam.
+Wong is also part of the Philippines women's national volleyball team and was supposed to play in the 2021 SEA Games in Quang Ninh, Vietnam.

 Awards

 On October 2, 2018, she was one of the nominees for Push Sports Personality of the Year.